The Billboard: History

-The summit was first visited by Bruce Luyendyk and Kuno Lecha by helicopter in January 1993 during expedition GANOVEX VII.
+The summit was first visited by Bruce Luyendyk and Kuno Lecha by helicopter piloted by Colin Hardiman on January 1993 during expedition GANOVEX VII.
 In 1998–99, Christine Siddoway led a geological party from Colorado College that reached the summit by climbing a west route.

 Geology

 The Billboard is composed of Cretaceous Byrd Coast granite.
 It is topped by an erosion surface that reaches an elevation of 793 m, which is about 700 m above the outlet glacier below.
 The surface lacks glacial erosion features; however erratics found on the surface provide evidence of overriding by cold-based glacier ice.
 Features of prolonged surface weathering in a sub-aerial environment are sheeting and weathering pits.